What Is Rapid Prototyping? Methods, Materials, and Steps

 Time Consumption

 In the RP process, the cost of the prototype production usually increases with the complexity of the component geometry.
-Because prototypes involving intricate geometries or multiple machining setups require longer lead times, reducing overall efficiency in rapid development cycles.
+Prototypes involving intricate geometries or multiple machining setups require longer lead times, reducing overall efficiency in rapid development cycles.

 1. Define Requirements